daffeyd/Home-Charge-for-Electric-Vehicle/README.md

 ## Description

-This project is using the NodeMCU, this project outcome is to make tool that can lock the cable of charging tools to unlock it you should scan the barcode at the charging tools, the duration and the cost will automatically get into the person that using the charging station.
+This project is using the NodeMCU, the outcome is to make tool that can lock the cable of charging tools to unlock it you should scan the barcode at the charging port, the duration and the cost will automatically get into the person that using the charging station.
 All the information history, charging station location, charging activity, cost, detail cost, and direction can be accessed by the website.

 ![Project Image](Assets/poster.png)